sjthespian/polyglot-v2/README.md

 # Overrides the IP address Polyglot sends to ISY to accept commands
 HOST_IP='192.168.1.2'

+# Overrides the fully qualified domain name for the local host
+HOST_FQDN='polyglot.example.com'

 # Overrides the Port that Polyglot listens on for its frontend interface.
 HOST_PORT='3000'